noman-bashir/CarbonTop/code/power_model/README.md

 If the setup script fails, make sure python3-venv is installed.
 On Ubuntu: `apt-get install python3-venv`

-If the venv fails to activate, try appending .zsh, .fish, or .csh to the `source` commands (different script types for different shell implementations)
+If the venv fails to activate, try appending .zsh, .fish, or .csh to the "activate" in the `source` commands (different script types for different shell implementations)

 ## Usage: